vseryakov/backendjs/README.md

     - `id` - id of account to connect to
     - `type` - type of connection, like,dislike,....
     - _connected - the reply will contain a connection record if the other side of our connection is connected to us as well
+    - _publish - notify another account about this via pub/sub messaging system if it is active
+    - _noreference - do not create the reference record for this connection
+    - _nocounter - do not auto increment any counters

   This call automatically creates a record in the bk_reference table which is reversed connection for easy access to information like
   ''who is connected to me'' and auto-increment like0, like1 counters for both accounts in the bk_counter table.